constantinp2022/egldhmy-bridge/README.md

 ## For local deployment
 1. Deploy elrond smart contract
-    Use Elrond Workspace explorer and install erdpy After installing erdpy
+    Use Elrond Workspace explorer and install erdpy<br />
+    After installing erdpy<br />
 1.1. erdpy contract build
 1.2. erdpy contract deploy
-    Copy the newly generated contract address to frontend/src/src_egld/config.tsx the field contractAddressEGLD
+    Copy the newly generated contract address to frontend/src/src_egld/config.tsx the field contractAddressEGLD<br />
 2. Deploy harmony smart contract
-    You can use remix for simplicity. remix.ethereum.org copy paste the code from hrc/contracts/HRC_EGLD.sol into a new file compile and deploy
+    You can use remix for simplicity. remix.ethereum.org<br />
+    copy paste the code from hrc/contracts/HRC_EGLD.sol into a new file<br />
+    compile and deploy <br />
-    Copy the newly generated contract address to frontend/src/src_hrc/pages/Dashboard/Wallet/Wallet.js the field contractAddress
+    Copy the newly generated contract address to frontend/src/src_hrc/pages/Dashboard/Wallet/Wallet.js the field contractAddress<br />
 3. Start the UI interface
     go to frontend folder
     install all dependencies